davsclaus/camel-riders-in-the-cloud/README.md

 ### Slides and Video

-This source code is used for the Voxxed Days Ticino in Lugano, and you can find the slides for the talks in the [slides](slides) directory.
+This source code is used for a Red Hat webinar in January 2019, and you can find the slides for the talks in the [slides](slides) directory.

 ### Prepare shell

-When using Maven tooling you want to setup your command shell for Docker/Kubernetes which can be done by
+When using Maven tooling you want to setup your command shell for Docker/OpenShift which can be done by

-    minikube docker-env
+    minishift docker-env

 Which tells you how to setup using eval

-    eval $(minikube docker-env)
+    eval $(minishift docker-env)

 ### Deploying WildFly Swarm (server)